 Columba was born in Ireland, a descendant of Celtic chiefs and warrior kings.
 He seemed destined to be a great king, but instead he felt called to be a monk and a founder of monasteries.
 By age 41, he had founded 41 monasteries in Ireland.
 He was deeply in love with the magical and mystical beauty of Celtic Christian Ireland.

 On this feast of St. Columba and this feast of the Holy Spirit, I invite you to let go of what needs to be released and to hold on to God’s promise of new beginnings in your life.
-That will look for different each of us.
-But in general, I invite you to let go of any inner voices of shame and accusation, let go of what Episcopal author Brené Brown calls “shame gremlins” (145).
+That may look different for each of us.
+But in general, I invite you to let go of any inner voices of shame and accusation, let go of what Episcopal author Brené Brown calls the “shame gremlins.”[iii]
 The Hebrew word for Satan is “Ha Satan” which means the Accuser.
 Satan is associated with the voices that accuse you of being unlovable.
 Let go of those voices.
 Release them into the sea of forgetfulness and renounce them.
 And I also invite you to hold onto the divine voice of Love, the voice of the Advocate, which is the voice of the Holy Spirit.
 The word “Advocate” comes from the Greek word “Paraclete” which literally means “someone who walks alongside you,” someone who advocates for you, supports you, weeps with you, encourages and inspires you.
 The Paraclete is your number one fan.
-The Paraclete says to you, “Do not be driven by fear.
+The Paraclete says to you the same words Jesus said to his disciples in today’s Gospel: “Do not be driven by fear.
 Be guided by peace.
 Know that you are not alone.
 Do not be driven by shame.
 You are loved.”

-That is the voice of the Advocate.
-The Paraclete.
-The One walking alongside you, always.
-So let us honor St. Columba today by letting go of that which needs to be released and holding close to our hearts the life-giving Spirt of the one who says, “Peace I leave with you; my own peace I give to you.
+That is the voice of the Advocate, the Paraclete, the One walking alongside you, always.
+So let us honor St. Columba today by letting go of that which needs to be relinquished and by holding close to our hearts the life-giving Spirt of the One who says, “Peace I leave with you; my own peace I give to you.
 Do not let your hearts be troubled, and do not let them be afraid, because those who seek the LORD shall lack nothing.”
 Amen.

 [i] “For [Stephen] Gardiner and other traditionalist bishops, it seemed evident that celebrating the Eucharistic rite in English would only distract people from their prayers.
 John Christopherson, the dean of Norwich, wrote in 1554 that the congregation should ‘travail themselves in fervent praying, and so shall they highly please God…It is much better for them not to understand the common service of the church, because when they hear others praying in a loud voice, in the language that they understand, they are [hindered] from prayer themselves, and so come they to such a slackness and negligence in praying, that at length as we have well seen in these late days, in manner not pray at all.’
 So also the Catholic controversialist Thomas Harding: ‘as the vulgar service’—that is, the service in English—‘pulleth their minds from private devotion to hear and not to pray, to little benefit of knowledge, for the obscurity of it; so the Latin giveth them no such motion.’”
 (Alan Jacobs, The Book of Common Prayer: A Biography, 19).